A smooth and creamy pie with fresh lemon filling and whipped cream in a buttery graham cracker crust.

 - In a heavy saucepan, combine sugar and cornstarch.
 Whisk in milk and lemon juice.
 Place over medium-high heat and cook, stirring frequently, until thickened and bubbling.
 Reduce heat to low and cook for 2 more minutes, stirring frequently.
 Remove from the heat.

-- Once cooled, whisk in sour cream.
+Once cooled, whisk in sour cream.
 Whisk vigorously to maintain the creamy texture.
 Pour the lemon filling into the crust.
-Cover and refrigerate until chilled, at least 2 hours.
+Cover and refrigerate until chilled.

-- Before serving, whip heavy cream, powdered sugar, and vanilla extract until stiff peaks form.
+Before serving, whip heavy cream, powdered sugar, and vanilla extract until stiff peaks form.
 Top the pie with whipped cream (I used a star tip and piped it on, but you can also spread it using a butter knife or offset spatula).
 If desired, garnish with a sprinkling of finely grated lemon zest.
-Serve immediately, or refrigerate for several hours.